-The turbidity meter should be compared to the StablCal calibration standards.
-The gel standards should be calibrated each quarter at the calibration session.
+DO: DO should be calibrated daily prior to commencing sampling activities.
+Following standards should be calibrated each quarter at the calibration session.
 Record the calibrated value for each gel standard next to the appropriate NTU value in the "Standards" column.
 This value should be written on the cap of the StablCal.
 Read the standards and record the values under the Sensor (Pre) column.
 Record the difference between the standard value and the meter reading.
 If the initial reading deviates by more than the greater 5% of 1 ntu from calibrated value, then the unit and standards may need to be recalibrated.
 Clean the outside of the standards and inspect for scratches or other factors that may influence the reading.
 Following cleaning, if the meter is still reading outside accuracy specifications, record 'yes' in the reconditioning necessary field.
 Do not recalibrate the unit using the standards.